 Spring spanned 94 days – March 20 to June 21 – but in New York City and surrounding areas (and many other places, I'm sure), it felt like it came late and left early.
 If forced elevator conversation is a reliable gauge of people's opinions on the weather, then you might recall strangers and coworkers complaining about how cold it was in mid-April, or how hot it was in early May.

 And if my own meandering observation is worth its salt, then I, too, felt robbed of that pleasant springtime stretch when it isn't too cold and it isn't too hot – when New Yorkers need not cover their faces from the bite of winter's cold or the sting of summer's stench.
 But were we really robbed?
 Did Mother Nature actually shortchange us of "spring"?
-Was there anything special about this past season?
+Was there anything different or special about this past season?

 I decided to test those casual observations and elevator conversations against data from the National Oceanic and Atmospheric Administration's National Centers for Environmental Information.
 I specifically focused on high temperatures in New York City's Central Park, and I took the liberty of defining "spring weather" as any day with a high in the 60s or 70s Fahrenheit.
 (That's 15.6 to 26.1 degrees Celsius.)